 The actual ride takes you through a clear tube that goes up and down as you travel across the aft of the ship.
 There’s a steady spray of water to keep you moving, until the raft lands in water at the end.
 In general, while you will get wet, you won’t be submerged.

-At night the AquaDuck is especially beautiful as it is lit up.
-While it’s still a short ride, it’s much longer than the AquaDunk.
+The AquaDuck is especially beautiful at night as it is lit up.
+While it’s a short ride, it’s much longer than the AquaDunk.

-Like the AquaDunk, you can’t have any loose objects with you on the AquaDuck.
-You’ll have to be 42 inches or taller to ride, but 54 inches or taller to ride alone on the raft.
+Like the AquaDunk, you can’t have any loose objects with you.
+You must be 42 inches or taller to ride and 54 inches or taller to ride alone on the raft.
 You also have to be at least 7 years old to ride alone, and 14 years or older to supervise a child under the age of 7.
 Snorkel or swim masks are not permitted on the ride.

 The AquaMouse